perduejd/SuperHerosAPI/README.md

 ## Overview

 The Superheroes API is a RESTful web service that allows users to perform CRUD (Create, Read, Update, Delete) operations on a collection of superheroes.
-The data is stored in a SQL Server database, and the API is documented using Swagger UI for easy exploration and testing.
+The data is stored in a SQL Express Server database, and the API is documented using Swagger UI for easy exploration and testing.

 * Project is still a WIP, is fully functional!
 See below on how to run this application! *